opensourceliturgy/osltrg-website-main/README.md

 use values from within this array in order to formulate values that they set which will indeed be used by the liturgy modules themselves.
+This includes (but is not limited) values that are strictly for the site that have no technical bearing on the liturgy software itself.

 #### resdir
 This is the location on the local file-system that the modules of the Open Source Liturgy software itself are downloaded to - all of them under their canonical names (as specifically mentioned early in this file).

+#### remote_urls
+__Do not__ set this one up in "lcrs/main.php".
+If you do, it will in many cases be overwritten.
+It is listed here because this array is where it will go when/if the site sets it up.
+Simply, this is an array of URLs

 ### site_inf
 There is a slight chance that later